HdkTkhs/Vmol/README.md

 # Output files

 # Citation
-Please cite the following articles when you use the part of 'Vmol'.
+If your work incorporates any part of 'Vmol', please cite the following references:

 ```
 [1] H. Takahashi, T. Hori, T. Wakabayashi, and T. Nitta,